nikos-glikis/ccSnapTv/README.md

     #./build.sh
     mvn clean compile assembly:single

-Take a look ad ccSnapTv.ini and adjust the params.
+Take a look at ccSnapTv.ini and adjust the params.
 Increasing threads makes the process faster, but more bandwidth is required.
 Also you can use tor and make everything stealth with useTor=true.
 If you do that make sure that tor is accessible.
+Login over TOR might not work.

     Also a shodan account is required for the software to run properly.
 Registration is free and the credentials of one account are already there
     #./start.sh
     java -jar target/ccSnapTv-1.0.0-jar-with-dependencies.jar ccSnapTv.ini

+If everything works, you should see a list of IPs in your screen.
+The images will be downloaded in the output/ directory.